awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 If the automatic minor version upgrade option isn't set for your Aurora PostgreSQL DB cluster, your Aurora PostgreSQL isn't automatically upgraded to the new minor version\.
 Instead, when a new minor version is released in your AWS Region and your Aurora PostgreSQL DB cluster is running an older minor version, Aurora prompts you to upgrade\.
 It does so by adding a recommendation to the maintenance tasks for your cluster\.
 Patches aren't considered an upgrade, and they aren't applied automatically\.
 Aurora PostgreSQL prompts you to apply any patches by adding a recommendation to maintenance tasks for your Aurora PostgreSQL DB cluster\.
 For more information, see [How to perform minor version upgrades and apply patches](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 Patches that resolve security or other critical issues are also added as maintenance tasks\.
 However, these patches are required\.
 Make sure to apply security patches to your Aurora PostgreSQL DB cluster when they become available in your pending maintenance tasks\.
 The upgrade process involves the possibility of brief outages as each instance in the cluster is upgraded to the new version\.
-However, after Aurora PostgreSQL 14\.3, 13\.7, 12\.11, 11\.16, and 10\.21 and other higher releases of these minor versions, the upgrade process uses the zero\-downtime patching \(ZDP\) feature\.
-This feature minimizes outages, and in most cases completely eliminate them\.
+However, after Aurora PostgreSQL versions 14\.3\.1, 13\.7\.1, 12\.11\.1, 11\.16\.1, and 10\.21\.1 and other higher releases of these minor versions, the upgrade process uses the zero\-downtime patching \(ZDP\) feature\.
+This feature minimizes outages, and in most cases completely eliminates them\.
 For more information, see [Minor release upgrades and zero\-downtime patching](#USER_UpgradeDBInstance.PostgreSQL.Minor.zdp)\.
+ZDP isn't supported for Aurora PostgreSQL DB clusters that are configured as Aurora Serverless v2, Aurora Serverless v1, Aurora global databases, or Babelfish\.

 **Major version upgrades**
 Unlike for minor version upgrades and patches, Aurora PostgreSQL doesn't have an automatic major version upgrade option\.
 New major PostgreSQL versions might contain database changes that aren't backward\-compatible with existing applications\.
 The new functionality can cause your existing applications to stop working correctly\.